philipperemy/google-news-scraper/README.md

 ```

 Also make sure that:
-- you can `expressvpn` in your terminal.
+- you can run `expressvpn` in your terminal.
 - ExpressVPN is configured [https://www.expressvpn.com/setup](https://www.expressvpn.com/setup) and [https://www.expressvpn.com/support/vpn-setup/app-for-linux/#download](https://www.expressvpn.com/support/vpn-setup/app-for-linux/#download)
 - you get `expressvpn-python (x.y)` where `x.y` is the version, when you run `pip list | grep "expressvpn-python"`